 Encryption keeps your personal data secure when you're shopping or banking online.
 It scrambles data like your credit card details and home address to ensure hackers can't misuse this information.

 Today, encryption involves new concepts and is crucial for all of us.

-But it wasn't always so complicated...
+But it wasn't always so complicated.

-Ancient Spartan technology
+Ancient Spartan cryptography

 The letters on the leather strip are meaningless when it's unwrapped, and only if the recipient has the correctly sized rod does the message make sense.

-Roman encryption and ciphers
+Roman encryption and cyphers

 1854: Charles Wheatstone invents the Playfair Cipher, which encrypts pairs of letters instead of single ones and is, therefore, harder to crack.

-1917: An American, Edward Hebern, invents the electro-mechanical machine in which the key is embedded in a rotating disc.
+1917: An American, Edward Hebern, invented the electro-mechanical machine in which the key is embedded in a rotating disc.
 It's the first example of a rotor machine.
 It encodes a substitution table that is changed every time a new character is typed.

 But wait.
 There's more about Enigma.